Frog911/Sitecore9U2-Commerce-Scaled/README.md

 o	Open "C:\deploy\SIF.Sitecore.Commerce.1.2.14\Deploy-Sitecore-Commerce.ps1" in Powershell

-o	Uncomment line just after ‘#Deploy CMS Packages’ comment and save the file. (make sure all other entries are commented except this one)
+o	Set the value of RoleToBeDeployed = "CM" and save the file.

 o	Once installed, open CMS -> Control Panel and do ReIndexing.